cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 - **cc.loader.release**

-  `cc.loader.release` can be replaced with `cc.assetManager.releaseAsset`. **Note**: In order to avoid user attention to some obscure properties of the resource, `cc.assetManager.releaseAsset` **no longer** accepts arrays, resource UUIDs, resource URLs for release, only the resource itself can be accepted for release.
+  `cc.loader.release` can be replaced with `cc.assetManager.releaseAsset`.

+  > **Note**: in order to avoid user attention to some obscure properties of the resource, `cc.assetManager.releaseAsset` **no longer** accepts arrays, resource UUIDs, resource URLs for release, only the resource itself can be accepted for release.

   ```js
   // before